-550 Federal departments and agencies must follow investigative requirements established

-551 by the Suitability and Credentialing Executive Agent and the Security Executive

-552 Agent.
-Departments and agencies SHALL use position designation guidance issued the required investigation and are subject to any applicable reinvestigation or continuous vetting requirements to maintain their PIV eligibility.
+Federal departments and agencies must follow investigative requirements established by the Suitability and Credentialing Executive Agent and the Security Executive Agent.
+Departments and agencies SHALL use position designation guidance issued by the Executive Agents.
+The designation of the position determines the prerequisite investigative requirement.
+Individuals being processed for a PIV Card SHALL receive the required investigation and are subject to any applicable reinvestigation or continuous vetting requirements to maintain their PIV eligibility.